tuthodien/google-maps-scraper/README.md

 Gmaps.places(queries)
 ```

-You can scrape a maximum of 120 leads per search, as Google does not display any more search results beyond that.
-However, don't worry about running out of leads as there are thousands of cities in our world :).
+You can scrape a maximum of 120 results per search, as Google does not display any more search results beyond that.
+However, don't worry about running out of results as there are thousands of cities in our world :).

 ### ❓ How Can I Filter Google Map Search Results?
 You can apply filters such as: